Undergraduate | LTU-HBS301 | 2023

 - Demonstrate practical skills and laboratory safety for food and nutrition sciences.

-- Measuring the Glycaemic Index of Food
+- • Measuring the glycemic index of food.

-- Food science in the kitchen
+- • Food science in the kitchen.

-- Food production from small to large quantities
+- • Food production from small to large quantities.

 In this subject you will undertake a series of interactive, application focused practical exercises that apply theory of biochemistry, physiology and human nutrition within a laboratory environment.
 This subject is delivered as an on-campus intensive program.
-Students will be required to attend La Trobe University's Melbourne campus for a 2 week intensive block.

 Please note: this subject was previously known as DTN202 Food and Nutrition Practical Skills